m-weigand/ccd_tools/docs/doc/install_windows.rst

 4. Open the Anaconda prompt (a terminal window should appear).
 5. To install geccoinv, navigate within the Anaconda promt to the corresponding directory *.../ccd-tools/geccoinv* and use the following commands: ::
-(to navigate within the Anaconda promt, use the 'cd' command)

     pip install -U pip
     pip install -r requirements.txt
     python setup.py install

+(to navigate within the Anaconda promt, use the 'cd' command.)

 6. To install sip-models, navigate within the Anaconda promt to the corresponding directory .../ccd-tools/sip_models and use the following commands: ::